 With the development of the Project, the Applicant is dedicating 1.21 net acres of land along Margate Blvd. to be dedicated as public open space.
 This area of land will be dedicated for public use and will increase the City's total acreage of open space area towards meeting the City's Open Space Level of Service Standards of 3 acres per 1,000 residents.
-The proposed 1.21 acres is over and above the 0.65 acres generated by the project for open space.
-The additional 0.56 acres of public park space will help to mitigate the loss of open space by creating a public park that is over 1 acre in the western portion of the City, where there is only one park located west of Rock Island Road.
+The proposed 1.21 acres is over and above the 0.61 acres generated by the project for open space.
+The additional 0.6 acres of public park space will help to mitigate the loss of open space by creating a public park that is over 1 acre in the western portion of the City, where there is only one park located west of Rock Island Road.
 The public park will provide passive walking paths with benches and picnic tables and 3 parking spaces for public parking.
 This will add an open space area that the neighborhood can use, whereas the prior golf course on the property went out of business and is not accessible by the public.

-In addition to the public park, the Project will include a private recreational area located in the western portion of the Property that will include a clubhouse, pool and pickle ball courts.
+In addition to the public park, the Project will include 2 private recreational areas; with the first being located in the western portion of the Property that will include a clubhouse, pool and pickle ball courts and a second recreational area located in the southeastern portion of the Property that includes a tot-lot.
 Please refer to the proposed site plan for more details.